guilhermekuni/rocketshoes-redux/README.md

 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Remarks
+## Remarks 📝

-- This project was developed in 2019, and didn't receive updates (just a custom script in package.json).
+- This project was developed in 2019, and didn't receive updates (just `README` updates and a custom script in package.json).
 - It is not using React Hooks API yet, it still implements class components.

-## License
+## License 📃

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.